timeipert/melodic-sequence-alignment/README.md

+Disclaimer: The software was a quickly written prototype and is not up-to-date.

 # melodyalignment

 I use it to find the optimum local alignment for two melodies (melody-strings).
 You can use it to compare two sequences of any format.